Oregano Oil Health Benefits, Uses, and Precautions

 - Can help to soften skin

 Oregano oil also has some interesting emotional and energetic uses, as well.
 It is said to teach a person non-attachment, especially to their own Ego and the false identities they've built into their lives.
 It may help a person to release the need to be right, diminishing (harmful forms of) pride, let go of unhelpful opinions (or the need to share them in unhelpful ways), and to learn not to cling tightly to the impermanent.
-Think of these things like emotional viruses that this antiviral oil clears swiftly and powerfully.
+Think of these things like emotional viruses that this purifying oil clears swiftly and powerfully.
 This can leave a person able to dive into the flow of Life and their own spiritual practice without the common blocks (our own mind) getting in the way.

 Oregano essential oil blends well with Basil, Fennel, Geranium, Lemongrass, Thyme, and Rosemary essential oils.
 To support these Oregano oil health benefits, also consider trying Thyme, Melaleuca, and Lemon.